 Make sure to set a start date with a new provider within 14 days of the end date on your current contract.
 This saves you money by avoiding an early-cancellation penalty.
 Texas law stops companies from hitting you with this fee if you stick to this timeframe.

-If you have a lot of time left on your contract, you can plan ahead.
+You can plan ahead if you have a lot of time left on your contract.
 Choose a start date for the new plan up to 60 days before the end of your current agreement.

 There are scenarios where it pays to break a contract early.
-If a competing provider has a really low rate, it could be worth your while to pay the early cancellation fees.
+If a competing provider has a low rate, it could be worthwhile to pay the early cancellation fees.

 Ready to find the best plan for your household's usage?
 Enter your zip code to get started: